-Here some example of open loops:A part of the house that has been started to be repaired, but is not yet completed.
+A part of the house has been started to be renovated, but is not yet completed.

-For instance you have laid a new floor, but the footstrips at the edges are not there yet.
+For instance, you have laid a new floor, but the foot strips at the edges are not there yet.

 The last finishing touch is missing!

-You have sent a report to someone for revision or reply but have not heard back yet.
+You have sent a report to someone for revision or reply, but have not heard back yet.

 You linger in expectation -also called “texpectation”. -)

-You have started a work with several people involved, different opinions are in the pot on a new vision and no decision has been taken yet.
+You have started work with several people involved, different opinions are in the pot on a new vision and no decision has been taken yet.

-You get the idea?
+Do you get the idea?

 All of these examples are open loops.